How to break the news that someone has died

 In the first couple of sentences, the ones in which you inform them of the death, consider how you would want to be approached in the same situation.
 What words would comfort you?
 What phrases will convey empathy and compassion, and the understanding that this is a pain that you are all experiencing together?
 Word choice is everything.

 If this means you need to do a few drafts before coming up with the right language that hits the mark, take the time to get it right.

 Be mindful of both how you want to honor your loved one’s memory and the feelings of those who loved them.

 If you know the exact relationship that your loved one had with the recipient of the email, mention that.
 Point out how important they were to the person and how lucky they were to have known each other.
 Instead of saying outright that you understand their pain, shock, and confusion, it’s often best to mention that your loved one’s death is a major loss for everyone who knew them.

+Remember to bcc all email addresses to respect the recipients’ privacy.
 Although you shouldn’t feel the need to give specific details about your loved one’s death, a line or two about how they died—e.g. “after a long battle with cancer”—will ease their curiosity, and ideally prevent them from emailing you back with a multitude of questions.